uyennie/uyen-world/src/pages/works/amply.md

 ![image](/assets/amply/amply-pain.png)

-After analysing these pain points, it became evident that developing a **Google Chrome extension** would be a more practical and accessible solution for addressing users' needs in the realm of ethical shopping.
+After analysing these pain points, it became evident that developing a **Google Chrome extension**, named Amply, would be a more practical and accessible solution for addressing users' needs in the realm of ethical shopping.
 The extension format allows for **seamless integration** into users' existing online shopping experiences, providing **immediate access** to ethical ratings and information without the need for downloading and navigating a separate app.

-> **How might this Google Chrome extension seamlessly integrate ethical ratings and information into users' online shopping experiences, fostering informed and conscious purchasing decisions while maintaining ease of use and accessibility?**
+> **How might Amply, a Google Chrome extension, seamlessly integrate ethical ratings and information into users' online shopping experiences, fostering informed and conscious purchasing decisions while maintaining ease of use and accessibility?**

 `Phase Two`
 # Visualising the problem

-## User Persona

 Before designing, I wanted define who a possible user might be and why they would want to use this product.

-I created user personas with two of the main consumers identified during the research phase so that I could have a **reference point throughout my design process and bring the app design back to my user and what would be helpful for them.**
+I created user personas with two of the main consumers identified during the research phase so that I could have a **reference point** throughout my design process and bring the app design back to my user and what would be helpful for them.

+## What are some habits of the main consumers of this product?

 ![image](/assets/amply/amply-patrick.png)
 ![image](/assets/amply/amply-anya.png)

-## Task Flow
+## How are the users going to navigate a Chrome extension?

 Using my user personas, I wanted understand the screens I needed to prototype and what information would be presented at each step, I drafted a quick task flow to **get a better understanding of how my user would onboard onto the app.**

-This task also helped me visualise the order of content and necessary details needed from the user.
-I would **utilise this flow to communicate to various stakeholders the preliminary direction for the app.**
+## Turning the Amply Chrome Extension: From Static Display to Conversational AI

+After mapping out the user task flow for the Amply Chrome extension, we recognised an opportunity to enhance the user experience by leveraging a conversational approach through the "Ask Amply" function.
+Rather than relying solely on traditional display methods for ethical ratings, we aimed to make Amply more **engaging, friendly, and approachable** by introducing an **AI-driven conversational interface**.
+This shift allowed users to interact with Amply in a more natural and intuitive manner, fostering a sense of dialogue and collaboration in their ethical shopping journey.
+By integrating AI suggestions into the "Ask Amply" function, we empowered users to ask questions and receive personalised recommendations, creating a more dynamic and interactive experience that aligns with the evolving needs and preferences of modern online shoppers.

+> **We are evolving beyond static displays to a dynamic conversational experience with 'Ask Amply', embracing the power of AI suggestions, fostering a more engaging, friendly, and approachable interaction for users.**

 <!-- `Phase Three`
 # The solution -->